 As a field of study, entrepreneurship helps students see themselves as agents of change, and better equips them to implement creative solutions to emerging opportunities in literally any organizational context.
 To foster these abilities, the program places considerable emphasis on experiential learning.
 Innovative experiential opportunities are built into each of the entrepreneurship courses at the undergraduate and master's levels.
-In addition, the School manages two incubators, where students can start ventures, a dormitory for students interested in creativity, innovation and entrepreneurship, a campus-wide business plan, and other student engagement initiatives.
+In addition, the School manages an incubator, where students can start ventures, a campus-wide business Pitch & Poster Competition, and other student engagement initiatives.